eag1ex/walle/readme.md

 #### Install
-To instal run `npm i`
+To instal run `npm i` or `npm link`
-- Set your nodejs and npm to versions specified in `package.json`
+- Set your minimum nodejs and npm to versions specified in `package.json`
 - To run code/lint: `npm run lint:install` then `npm run lint`